Net-Zero Emissions by 2030

 GPT states that: “Greenhouse gas (GHG) emissions globally are at unsustainable levels and the science indicates urgent response is necessary to mitigate and adapt to the impacts of climate change.”

 Solpod has installed solar arrays on GPT owned buildings.
-This included Solpod installing its solar pods on ‘Workplace 6’; the home of Google Australia.
+This included Solpod installing its solar pods on ‘Workplace 6’ in Pyrmont; the home of Google Australia.
 Google have globally announced emissions pledges, we wrote about this exciting development here.

 Mirvac – Net-Positive Carbon by 2030

 In June 2019, Mirvac made the announcement they will aim to reach net-positive carbon by 2030.
 In their report Planet Positive -This Changes Everything, David Palin, Sustainability Manager, Office and Industrial, is quoted:

 “In essence, our view is that the cheapest tonnes of CO -e for your purse and the planet is the one you don’t emit.
 Our strategy is to maximise energy effieincy, and build all electric buildings powered by 100 per cent renewable energy.”